RobinL/hierarchical_bubble_r_html_widget/README.md

 Hierarchical bubble
 ===================

-A hierarchical bubble chart HTML Widget for R implemented in d3v4.
+A zoomable, pannable hierarchical bubble chart HTML Widget for R implemented in d3v4.

 This is work in progress, but you can find a working example of a Shiny app [within the